 Running My Race

-In 7th grade, I was living a healthy, active, lifestyle and always preferred savory snacks to sweets (I’d take potato chips over candy any day) while adjusting to a new school and life as a pre-teen.
+In seventh grade, I was living a healthy, active, lifestyle and always preferred savory snacks to sweets (I’d take potato chips over candy any day) while adjusting to a new school and life as a pre-teen.
 I switched from softball cleats one day to ballet shoes the next.
 In the spring of 2004, I was the pitcher for my school’s softball team, preparing for my dance recital and going to theater rehearsals.
 I had always been a bit of a perfectionist, working hard to do the best I could at whatever I was working on or towards.
 My parents were used to me doing both softball and dance; I began ballet at age 3 and softball at age 5.
-There wasn’t too much they could do to stop me from wanting to do what I loved — I would just do it anyway.
+There wasn’t too much they could do to stop me from wanting to do what I loved—I would just do it anyway.

 All of a sudden, I became thin.
 I hadn’t realized it because I was so busy.
 I was 12 years old, preparing for our softball playoffs.
 It was two months before my 13th birthday.
 On the last Monday of the month, I started to feel sick and decided to stay home from school.
 It was probably the first time my body had a chance to rest in about a month.

 I remember that day pretty vividly, and I was so thirsty, nauseous and tired.
 I went to the doctor who gave me a finger prick, which checked my blood sugar.
 It read 700mg/dL (38.8mmol/L).
-My doctor, my pediatrician since birth, the same one who had always told my mom at every check-up that I was “healthy as could be,” told me I had Type 1 diabetes.
+My doctor, my pediatrician since birth, the same one who had always told my mom at every check-up that I was “healthy as could be,” told me I had type 1 diabetes.

-I didn’t know much about Type 1, except that the character Stacey from the 1995 film The Babysitter’s Club had it (it was one of my favorite movies) and I thought, “Okay, I know what that is, with the syringes!
+I didn’t know much about type 1, except that the character Stacey from the 1995 film The Babysitter’s Club had it (it was one of my favorite movies) and I thought, “Okay, I know what that is, with the syringes!
 I can do this!”
 It was not until I was launched into diabetes training classes the very next day that I realized the longevity of it all.
 Being the type of independent person that I am, I gave myself my first shot, and have been the only one to give myself shots ever since.

-I believe that in life, everyone has his or her own race to run, dreams to pursue, and challenges to overcome.
-Having Type 1 became a part of who I was, but I’ve never let it define me — only my character defines me.
-Yet, Type 1, along with my purple Medtronic Minimed 530G insulin pump, has been alongside me during every victory and every setback.
+I believe that in life, everyone has his or her own race to run, dreams to pursue and challenges to overcome.
+Having type 1 became a part of who I was, but I’ve never let it define me—only my character defines me.
+Yet, type 1, along with my purple Medtronic Minimed 530G insulin pump, has been alongside me during every victory and every setback.
 Type 1 has inspired me to mentor middle school girls throughout college, be a better role model for young kids, and do all that I love with more conviction.
-I’ve never stopped running after my dreams despite having Type 1, from dancing in the Macy’s Thanksgiving Day Parade to studying abroad in Italy and acting in plays and films.
+I’ve never stopped running after my dreams despite having type 1, from dancing in the Macy’s Thanksgiving Day Parade to studying abroad in Italy and acting in plays and films.

-One important lesson that having Type 1 diabetes has taught me is that it is important to keep running, and keep going even if things get tough.
+One important lesson that having type 1 diabetes has taught me is that it is important to keep running, and keep going even if things get tough.
 I took it upon myself to take care of this disease from the moment I gave myself that first shot.
 I have learned the strength that comes from having a community that supports and uplifts you.
 I am incredibly thankful for Beyond Type 1 and the many amazing people it has connected me to.
-I am inspired by my Beyond Type Run teammates, who like me, continue to run their race fiercely and passionately without letting Type 1 slow them down.
+I am inspired by my Beyond Type Run teammates, who like me, continue to run their race fiercely and passionately without letting type 1 slow them down.
 It’s interesting to think that if I didn’t have this community, I would not have met the amazing people, memories and experiences that Beyond Type 1 has connected me to, and how I wouldn’t have gotten the opportunity to run the NYC Marathon at age 26!
-I can honestly say for that, I am grateful to have Type 1.
+I can honestly say for that, I am grateful to have type 1.
 How crazy is that?!

 To learn more about the 2019 TCS New York City Marathon Beyond Type Run team here.